peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  of priority (see the LanguageTags.LanguageTagFilter method).

-* <code>preferOriginals</code> - If true, a body part marked as the original language version is chosen if it matches one of the given language ranges, even if the original language has a lower priority than another language with a matching body part.
+* <code>preferOriginals</code> - If true, a body part marked as the original language version is chosen if it matches one of the specified language ranges, even if the original language has a lower priority than another language with a matching body part.

 **Returns:**

-* The best matching body part for the given languages.
+* The best matching body part for the specified languages.
 If the body part has no subject, then the top-level subject is used.
 If this message is not a multipart/multilingual message or has fewer than two body parts, returns this object.
-If no body part matches the given languages, returns the last body part if its language is "zxx", or the second body part otherwise.
+If no body part matches the specified languages, returns the last body part if its language is "zxx", or the second body part otherwise.

 **Throws:**